Carolyn Quinn: BBC Radio 4

 Quinn was a presenter of PM from 2001 and the Today programme from 2004 to 2008, co-presenting her last programme with James Naughtie on Wednesday 26 March 2008.
 As the programme closed, she invoked Tony Blair's comments upon leaving office as British Prime Minister, wishing well to "friend and foe alike" and referring to a "rollercoaster", indicating that her departure from the programme may have been less than entirely amicable.
-She presented PM on Saturdays, and covers the weekday edition when Evan Davis is away.
-She has also presented Pick of the Week several times and in January 2007 presented an edition of Woman's Hour.
+She presented PM on Saturdays, and covered the weekday edition when Evan Davis was away.
+She also presented Pick of the Week several times and in January 2007 presented an edition of Woman's Hour.

 Quinn became the regular presenter of Radio Four's The Westminster Hour from January 2007 following Andrew Rawnsley's departure in September 2006.

 Quinn presented her last edition of PM, on 24 February 2023, announcing that she was retiring from full-time broadcasting.
 She also presented her last regular programme, The Westminster Hour two days later on 26 February, after hosting the programme for 16 years.